 The result is sepsis, an inflammatory condition in which the body attacks itself.

 Dangers of Sepsis

 The inflammation that occurs during sepsis prevents blood from flowing throughout the body.
 The blood pressure drop can become so drastic that it prevents nutrients from getting to organs.
 Without prompt intervention, organ failure can occur.

 Septic shock occurs quickly and can be fatal.
-This is why it is so important to treat wounds – even small wounds – with antiseptic ointments and keep them clean.
+This is why it is essential to treat wounds – even minor wounds – with antiseptic ointments and keep them clean.

 Symptoms of Sepsis